Aditya-AR-A/logintest/README.md

 ## Additional Notes

-- Make sure to handle CORS settings appropriately if you're running the frontend on a different domain or port.
+- The project uses CORS middleware to handle cross-origin requests.
-- This project uses session-based authentication.
-Ensure that your production environment is configured to handle sessions securely.
+- This project uses session-based authentication with an in-memory session store.
-- The project uses a simple in-memory session store.
-For production use, consider using a more robust session storage solution.
+- For production use, consider using a more robust session storage solution and implementing proper security measures.

 ## Contributing